Popular search terms:

 Around the Nation

-Get IRS news specific to local areas, primarily disaster relief or tax provisions that affect certain states.
+Get IRS news specific to local areas, primarily disaster relief or tax provisions that affect taxpayers whose homes and/or businesses are located in those geographic areas.

 Learn More

-Reconstructing records after a disaster may be essential for tax purposes, getting federal assistance or insurance reimbursement.
-The more accurately the loss is estimated, the more loan and grant money there may be available.
+Reconstructing records after a disaster may be essential for tax purposes, applying for federal assistance or claiming insurance reimbursement.
+The more accurately the loss is estimated, the more loan and grant money may be available.

 After a disaster or in other emergency hardship situations, you may be interested in providing assistance to victims through charitable organizations.
 The IRS Disaster Relief Resources for Charities and Contributors provides a number of resources to help accomplish this goal.